 Immunization Records and Requirements Hepatitis B Immunization or Waiver Series of three shots required or sign a waiver.
 Three shots Signed waiver Physical Examination using BCU Medical History form, signed, and dated, including health care professional's signature and date.
-If you have not had one, campus ARNP is available at no cost.
-Contact Campus Health Office MMR or Mumps inoculation • Official documentation of two doses of the MMR vaccine.
-Varicella vaccine and/or titer documentation by health care provider as having had chicken pox or vaccine; or copy of report of varicella titer as showing immunity.
-TB Test: There must be documentation of one of the following: Documentation of a Two Step TB process (One TB test within 12 months prior to clinical start and another within 3 weeks of start date (before or after).
-A Quantiferon Gold test that is taken within 3 weeks of the start date may replace the two-step process.
+MMR or Mumps inoculation Official documentation of two doses of the MMR vaccine.
+Varicella vaccine and/or titer documentation by health care provider as having had chicken pox or vaccine; or copy of report of varicella titer as showing immunity. vaccine, or copy of report of varicena titel as showing infinitumly.
+TB Test: There must be documentation of one of the following: Documentation of a Two Step TB process (One TB test within 12 months prior to clinical test and another within 2 weeks of start data (Instrument and Step Step Step Step Step Step Step Step start and another within 3 weeks of start date (before or after). • A Quantiferon Gold test that is taken within 3 weeks of the start date may replace the twostep process.
 If the individual has had a previous positive TST, then a chest x-ray completed within the last twelve months prior to clinical start is needed along with a Tuberculin Assessment Form that has been completed no earlier than three weeks before starting.
-Tetanus (Tdap) Inoculation There must be documentation of a Tdap booster within the past 10 years.
+Tetanus (Tdap) Inoculation There must be documentation of a Tdap booster within the past 10 years. retailed (Tuap) inoculation There must be documentation of a Tuap booster within the past 10 years.
 CPR Must be a Provider course or BLS course.
-Influenza Submit documentation of a flu shot administered during the current flu season (October-February).
-Covid-19 Vaccination Students who are unvaccinated for Covid-19 will not be able to participate in clinical experiences where the Agency requires vaccination.
+Influenza Submit documentation of a flu shot administered during the current flu season (October- February).
+Covid-19 Vaccination Students who are unvaccinated for Covid-19 will not be able to participate in clinical experiences where the Agency requires vaccination. in diffical experiences where the Agency requires vaccination.
 Child & Dependent Adult Abuse Mandatory Reporting completed.
 Health Insurance

 It is your responsibility to keep all health history information for future reference as it may be requested by prospective employers, educators, or other health care professionals.
 The Briar Cliff University Health Office and the Department of Nursing do not assume responsibility for this information.